 Look who's sitting in this pile of Maine-authored books.

 Thank you Sheman's Books with your locations up & down the Maine coast.

 Authors' Day Freethinker's Corner, books & more, Dover nh -- MARCH 14th 12-4pm Sign-up sheet for signed copies sent to customers.

-Mary Lou Hamilton Bagley is an experienced educator (former high school teacher of English, Writing Process & Theater Arts and UNH, DCE instructor in Guided Imagery/Self-Hypnosis/Relaxation Techniques), an alumna of Molasses Pond Writer’s Conference/Retreats and The Twin Farms Writers Workshops, a seasoned storyteller, and a lifelong writer.
+Mary Lou Hamilton Bagley, author of Other Wise, a novel, - the first in a series - is an experienced educator (former high school teacher of English, Writing Process & Theater Arts and UNH, DCE instructor in Guided Imagery/Relaxation Techniques), an alumna of Molasses Pond Writer’s Conference/Retreats and The Twin Farms Writers Workshops, a seasoned storyteller, and a lifelong writer.
 Mary Lou is a member of the Maine Writers & Publishers Alliance.

 Along the way, Mary Lou has published numerous feature articles and worked with private clientele (d.b.a.
 A Way With Words) specializing in personalized poetry, including illustrated “pet poems.”

 Especially attracted to projects which combine her many talents, in 2001 she wrote and performed Collage: zany bits and some serious stuff.
 A mix of “original songs ‘n stories ‘n such,” this show introduced theatre audiences to her emerging body of artwork.
 It touched hearts, souls, and funny bones while exploring virgin territory, growing up alto, recycling, and love, losses & lifelines.

 In Out of the Dark: a collection of short stories, she takes to the microphone and reads four of her original stories in audio book form.